secretstartups/handbook/support/workflows/cmoc_workflows.html.md

 #### 1. Begin Monitoring (Situational)

 Once the component affected by the incident has returned to operating normally we will often switch the incident over to a monitoring period to ensure that the problem does not recur.
-The monitoring period typically lasts for 30 minutes by default, but it can vary and a different amount of time may be requested by the IMOC. **It may also be requested that the monitoring period be skipped entirely.**
+The monitoring period typically lasts for 30 minutes by default, but it can vary and a different amount of time may be requested by the Incident Manager. **It may also be requested that the monitoring period be skipped entirely.**

 If a monitoring period will be used simply edit the incident, and configure the update similar to the following.